 - A 25% improvement in lead response time.

-- Better alignment between their sales and marketing teams, resulting in a 20% increase in closed deals.
+- Better collaboration between their sales and marketing teams, consequent in a 20% increase in closed deals.

 Choosing the most appropriate lead-to-account matching tool affects the way your team works in addition to affecting the caliber of your sales and marketing alignment.
 With so much on offer when it comes to such tools, consider the salient points before making a decision: